nictryx/fpga-digital-clock-system/README.md

 * Seven-Segment Display Multiplexing
 * FPGA I/O Control

-## Project Goal
+## Project Purpose

-The goal of this project is to demonstrate how counters, registers, timing logic, user inputs, and display interfacing can be combined to implement a complete digital clock and calendar on FPGA hardware.
+The purpose of this project is to demonstrate how counters, registers, timing logic, user inputs, and display interfacing can be combined to implement a complete digital clock and calendar on FPGA hardware.